CC-Digital-Innovation/Project-NEWTON/DI 2022/Project Preso.md

 ---
 # What did we learn about ourselves and each other
+- Ben is a badass coder!
+- Team projects > Personal projects
+- Vik is a closet Wayne Newton fan

 ---
 # Anything we would have done differently?
 How we think it would have impacted outcome